biffalo/handy-posh/README.md

 >  Copies various log files to desired folder with goal of using them for IR.

+### **get-tasks.ps1**

+>  Gets scheduled task names and actions from task sch root / and displays them.
+If action contains powershell/cmd/rundll it is likely malicious.

 ### **malicious-lnk-finder.ps1**

 >  Searches C:\Users recursivley to find any LNK files pointing to cmd.exe, rundll.exe, or powershell.exe